return42/sphkerneldoc/linux_src_doc/kernel/rcu/tree_c.rst

 to have executed a full memory barrier during the execution of
 \ :c:func:`synchronize_sched`\  -- even if CPU A and CPU B are the same CPU (but again only if the system has more than one CPU).

-This primitive provides the guarantees made by the (now removed)
-\ :c:func:`synchronize_kernel`\  API.
-In contrast, \ :c:func:`synchronize_rcu`\  only
-guarantees that \ :c:func:`rcu_read_lock`\  sections will have completed.
-In "classic RCU", these two guarantees happen to be one and the same, but can differ in realtime RCU implementations.

 .. _`synchronize_rcu_bh`: